forestgrape/coronavirus/index.md

     * extern factors
          - dry air
              * humidified air increases mucus transport [Hong](#hong), [Hasani](#hasani)
-             * generally fewer deaths indicating a lower death-rate in humid air countries, for relative humidity values below 50%.
-There is a lower death-rate in Israel than in Norway, two countries that both have good testing rates and a good health care system.
+             * generally fare fewer deaths and a lower death-rate in humid air countries, see [death rates](#death-rates).
+Rough estimate 0.2 % in humide air countries.
+Dry air countries are more difficult to estimate since treatment likely is much more relevant, see [methods](#increase-the-mucus-flow).
              * For greyhounds under anesthesia, breathing air at 37 °C, a decrease in the tracheal mucus flow was observed if the relative humidity was decreased below 50% [[Forbes](#forbes)].
 * Virus RNA early on in the alimentary seems not to be an indication for ARDS even though this indicates a high overall viral load:
     * there's indication that patients with early detection of viruses in stool, do not have worse outcome [case-series-france](#case-series-france)